-Leaving Care is a division of the Keys Group offering support ed individual packages to Young people aged 16-21 years old and our service aims to provide a positive experience for young people as they grow and develop into young adults.
+Leaving Care is a division of the Keys Group which offers bespoke individual support packages to young people aged 16-23 years old and our service aims to provide a positive experience for young people as they grow and develop into young adults.

-Leaving Care Objectives:
+Leaving Care objectives

 - To restore, encourage and maintain the highest standards of personal, physical and mental health and hygiene for all the young people;